rozab/crimsonskies2blend/README.md

 It's in one of those `.blend` files that just appeared, go check it out in Blender.
 Each file contains all the data it was possible to extract for that plane or level, so there will be some stuff you aren't interested in.
 The script tries to hide the boring stuff, but you can make it appear again with the eye buttons in the right-hand pane of Blender.

 There are only minor issues remaining with these files.
 A few meshes are borked, some materials are incorrect and one or two textures are missing.
-But the assets are defiitely good enough to work with.
+But the assets are definitely good enough to work with.

 ## But how can I -